 A Walk with Quentin Roosevelt

 First Families are real people!
-So, in addition to serving the country as a museum and being the president’s office, the White House must serve as their home.
+So, in addition to serving as the president’s office, the White House must also serve as a home for the First Families.
 Who better to let you in on the behind-the-scenes life in the White House than Quentin Roosevelt, the youngest child of President Theodore Roosevelt (26th President of the United States) and his wife, First Lady, Edith Roosevelt.

 When the Roosevelt’s moved in, the White House came alive with spirited spitballs hurled with perfect accuracy at White House paintings, a menagerie that would make a zookeeper’s head spin and a father who loved crazy antics with his children almost as much as they did!!
 The White House was, indeed, their home!!

-As you stroll the President’s Neighborhood with Quentin, he’ll share memories of his family's days living and playing in the White House.
-He’s especially fond of telling guests all about the White House Gang, his group of friends that considered the attic of the White House their headquarters.
+As you stroll the president’s neighborhood with Quentin, he’ll share memories of his family's days living and playing in the White House.
+He’s especially fond of telling walk guests all about the White House Gang, his group of friends that considered the attic of the White House their headquarters.

 Click here for Walk Schedules and Pricing